Terms and Definitions: I

 proceeds in a strictly chronological manner without using the

-characters' dialogue, flashbacks, or memories.
+characters' dialogue, flashbacks, or memories to hop back and forth in time.
 (Contrast with

 in which the past events are experienced as a memory, and anastrophe,